iansmith/parigot/site/content/en/docs/Reference/api/guest/_index.md

 func (s *ServiceMethodMap) Func(sid id.ServiceId, mid id.MethodId) future.Invoker
 ```

-Func returns the FuncAnyIO object associated with the sid and mid pair.
+Func returns the Invoker associated with the sid and mid pair.
 If either sid or mid cannot be found, it returns nil.

 <a name="ServiceMethodMap.Len"></a>
 ### func \(\*ServiceMethodMap\) Len